sol-eng/powerpoint/README.md

 # R Markdown to PowerPoint

 You can render PowerPoint presentations from R Markdown documents.
 This capability is made possible by recent improvements to [Pandoc](http://pandoc.org/releases.html).
-See this [Rendering PowerPoint Presentations with RStudio](https://support.rstudio.com/hc/en-us/articles/360004672913) for more information.
+See [Rendering PowerPoint Presentations with RStudio](https://support.rstudio.com/hc/en-us/articles/360004672913) for more information.

 ![](img/rmd2ppt.png)